The CARES Act, a COVID relief law that was enacted in March of 2020, made it easier to pull money from one’s 401(k) or IRA.

 CNBC reported that at Fidelity Investments, the largest provider of 401(k) plans in the U.S., more than 700,000 people took from their 401(k) or their 403(b) plan.
 The median amount was about $5,000, while more than 18,000 people asked for the full $100,000 amount.

 And Vanguard’s How America Saves report from 2021 found that more than 7% of people withdrew from their 401(k) or a 401(b) — similar to a 401(k) but available to not-for-profit companies — in 2020.

 But Orman says taking money out of those retirement accounts at that time has ended up costing people a lot more in the long run.

-“It tells you that people did not have an emergency savings account,” she says.
+“It tells you that people did not have an emergency savings account,” she said.